kunwardeep/test-api/README.md

 ## Getting Started

 #### Prerequisites
 To run the project you need to have minimum node version 6.10.3 and minimum npm version 3.10.10.
-After you have done that you can follow the [Local Setup](#local-setup)
+After you have those installed you can follow the [Local Setup](#local-setup)

 If your environment is not configured for to run node, you can install docker.
 After you have done that you can follow the  [CI Setup](#ci-setup)